siddhartha-gadgil/DeptWeb/_posts/2019-11-06-1st-infosys-symposium.md

 __Title:__ ​ Groups with norms; Schur polynomials and weak majorization; distance matrices and Zariski density

 __Abstract:__ I present details of three disparate projects that received funding from the Infosys Foundation.
-The first is the [Polymath-14 project](http://michaelnielsen.org/polymath1/index.php?title=Linear_norm), which arose out of a discussion literally made possible by Infosys funding!
+We first discuss the [Polymath-14 project](http://michaelnielsen.org/polymath1/index.php?title=Linear_norm), which arose out of a discussion literally made possible by Infosys funding!
 In this project, we show that a group is abelian and torsion-free if and